rcarrata/argocon22-securing-gitops-supply-chain/docs/demo-guide.md

 > This repository works both for OpenShift and all Kubernetes.
 If Kubernetes Vanilla is used follow first the [prerequisites guide](prereqs-k8s.md)

-## 3. Add Github Registry Secrets

 ## 2. Install ArgoCD/OpenShift GitOps

 * Install ArgoCD / OpenShift GitOps